rikhuijzer/SIRUS.jl/paper/paper.md

 # Predictive Performance

-The model is based on random forests and, therefore, well suited for settings where the number of variables is comparatively large to the number of datapoints [@biau2016random].
+The model is based on random forests and therefore well suited for settings where the number of variables is comparatively large to the number of datapoints [@biau2016random].
 To make the random forests interpretable, the large number of trees are converted a small number of rules.
 This trade-off between model complexity and interpretability comes at a small performance cost.